anwen/HackFS-Anwen/random-thought/anwen-redesign-001.md

 - API which is easy to use
 - Incentives for people who share
 - Incentived RSS
-- using the open data, such as wikipedia and api of matters.news
+- Using the open data, such as wikipedia and api of matters.news

 ## Plan
-- test js/grpc/python api of ipfs and filecoin/lotus-devnet  1 week
+- Test js/grpc/python api of ipfs and filecoin/lotus-devnet  1 week
-- first web demo (storage data in ipfs/filecoin elegant)   3 days
+- First web demo (storage data in ipfs/filecoin elegant)   3 days
 - Incentives for creators with FileCoin  3 days
 - Decentralization of all the community data 2 days